Celebrating 60 Years

 See you again soon,

-Artistic Landscape Designs Ltd. Founder Hans Juergen Eugene Schmitz was born to Marianne Hermine Suelzenfuss and Hans Ferdinand Schmitz in Wiesbaden on September 3, 1929.
-On his 21st birthday (1950) he became engaged to his future wife Edeltraut and completed his education in Landscape Architecture in Germany.
+Artistic Landscape Designs Ltd.'s Founder Hans Juergen Eugene Schmitz, my father, was born to Marianne Hermine Suelzenfuss and Hans Ferdinand Schmitz in Wiesbaden, Germany on September 3, 1929.
+On his 21st birthday (1950) he became engaged to his future wife Edeltraut Jacob, my mother, and completed his education in Landscape Architecture in Germany.

-Hans Juergen registered his company Artistic Landscape Design Ltd. in Sudbury in October 1955 and the family moved to Ottawa to join his brother, also a Landscape Architect who was also engaged in the Ottawa community.
+My father registered his company Artistic Landscape Design Ltd. in Sudbury in October 1955 and my parents and Eva moved to Ottawa to join his brother, also a Landscape Architect who was also engaged in the Ottawa community.
 Early landscape construction had more possibilities in Ottawa than in Sudbury!!!
 In the late 50’s and 60’s Artistic Landscape Designs Ltd. took part in annual displays at the exhibition at Landsdown Park in the Horticultural building and won many awards for design and execution.
 Design and building of gardens was unheard of at that time in Ottawa.

 In those early days, work was directed from the home residence in Heron Park.
 The first work vehicle, a VW convertible beetle with a small utility trailer.
-During the winters Hans Juergen worked at Camp Fortune Ski Hill and at Heggtveit Ski Shop on Queen Street.
-By 1962 the family had expanded to four children (two girls and two boys).
-The Artistic Landscape Designs property on Bank Street was just rented, and then purchased by 1964.
+During the winters My father worked at Camp Fortune Ski Hill and at Heggtveit Ski Shop on Queen Street.
+By 1962 our family had expanded to four children (two girls and two boys).
+My mother, while taking care of us children, was instrumental from the very beginning in working steadfast and diligently in support of my father's enterprise.
+It was certainly a team effort.
+The Artistic Landscape Designs property on Bank Street was at first just rented, and then purchased by 1964.
 It was a choice property of 5 ½ acres because it had the Sawmill Creek for irrigation.
 Years of hard labor to clear it followed.
 Cultivation of potatoes and vegetable crops to improve the soil conditions continued for years.
 (Crops were donated to the Salvation Army).
 Through the financial loan of a generous customer who believed in the future of Artistic Landscape Designs, the company was able to obtain the first orders for landscape supplies.